 - 1 tablespoon dijon mustard

 - Pasta, rice or bread for serving

-- Season chicken with salt and pepper.
-Measure flour out on a large plate and dredge each piece of chicken, shaking off excess flour.
+- Season 4 chicken thighs with 1 teaspoon salt and ½ teaspoon pepper.
+Spread ⅓ cup flour out on a large plate and dredge each piece of chicken, shaking off excess flour.

 - Set a large dutch oven over medium high heat and add 1 tablespoon oil and 1 tablespoon butter.
 When melted, arrange chicken in a single layer and let sear for 3 minutes.
 Flip and sear for another 3 minutes.
 Remove chicken from pan and reduce heat to medium.